liqotech/liqo/docs/installation/liqoctl.md

 The *liqoctl* completion script for Zsh can be generated with the `liqoctl completion zsh` command.

-If shell completion is not already enabled in your environment you will need to enable it.
+If shell completion is not already enabled in your environment, you will need to enable it.
 You can execute the following once:

 ```zsh